keboola/developers-docs/integrate/storage/index.md

 Additional tools:

-- [Storage API Console](https://storage-api-console.keboola.com/) --- a UI to work with KBC Storage;
+- [Storage API Console](https://storage-api-console.keboola.com/) --- a UI to work with Keboola Storage;
-this is accessible to anyone with a Storage Token (not necessarily a KBC project administrator)
+this is accessible to anyone with a Storage Token (not necessarily a Keboola project administrator)
 - [Table Importer Service](/integrate/storage/api/importer/) --- a service designed for simplified table loads

 The client choice is purely up to you, but it is best to use the most straightforward solution.